Renato Kayzer

-Renato Kayzer de Souza (born 17 February 1996), known as Renato Kayzer, is a Brazilian footballer who plays as a forward for Fortaleza, por empréstimo de Daejeon Citizen.
+Renato Kayzer de Souza (born 17 February 1996), known as Renato Kayzer, is a Brazilian footballer who plays as a forward for Vitória.

 Club career

 Vasco da Gama

 Born in Jotaesse, Tupãssi, Paraná, Kayzer moved to São Vicente, São Paulo at early age and started his career with Santos' youth setup.
 He subsequently represented Desportivo Brasil and Vasco da Gama, finishing his formation with the latter in 2015.

 Kayzer made his first team – and Série A – debut for Vasco on 16 September 2015, coming on as a second-half substitute for Serginho in a 2–2 away draw against Cruzeiro.
 He only appeared in two further matches during the campaign, both as a substitute.

 On 26 February 2016, Kayzer was loaned to Oeste until the end of the year.
 On 24 May, after featuring rarely, he moved to Série C side Portuguesa also in a temporary deal, but again featured sparingly.

 Kayzer subsequently represented Villa Nova, Ferroviária and Tupi on loan, impressing with the latter in the 2018 Campeonato Mineiro.